 5/4/63: Invisible Man ShowShari and Jerry Orbach try to figure out if an invisible man really exists on a carnival midway.

-There's a brief clip from one of the episodes at 7:30 here:
+Here's a brief clip from one of the episodes:

 It's so weird to think of these characters "moonlighting" from their regular jobs on Broadway.
 But while all that was going on, and also on NBC, Tom Tichenor himself performed Carrot Top, Horrible Henry, and Renardo on the 12/20/61 episode of Perry Como's Kraft Music Hall!